 The review requires a systematic appraisal of the performance and direction of the program.
 The process usually has three major stages: internal self-study, review by a committee comprised primarily of UW-Madison faculty, and L&S Academic Planning Council Review.
 Graduate programs under review are also discussed by the Graduate Faculty Executive Committee.
 If circumstances warrant, the Dean or the program may recommend review by a committee of faculty experts outside UW-Madison.

 Ideally, reviews convened at the beginning of the Fall semester will be completed by the end of the Spring semester.
 L&S guidelines for review focus attention narrowly on academic programs and focused questions about the academic programs, the better to maintain a schedule for review that allows all L&S programs to be reviewed within the mandated ten-year period.

 - It seems like our review was convened early; why would that happen?

 There are a few reasons a review might be convened early.
 A department/program that has recently been restructured is usually asked to review programs three to five years after implementation of the changes, to evaluate the impact the administrative changes may have had on the academic programs.
-Or, the department/program may have recently experienced significant changes in leadership, membership, resources, or mission - all circumstances that prompt an inquiry into the general health of the program.
+Or, the department/program may have experienced significant changes in leadership and difficulty identifying new leadership, or substantial changes in faculty profile, resources, or mission - all circumstances that could provoke interest in the health of the program.
 Finally, revisions to campus-wide program review policy express the expectation that reviews must be convened 8 years after completion of the previous review, to ensure completion within the mandated 10 year time frame.

 - How does "Assessment of Student Learning" fit into "Academic Program Review"?